-FCS\RNG.1.1/RGS-IC The TSF shall provide a physical random number generator that implements:
+FCS\RNG.1.1/RGS-IC The TSF shall provide a physical random number generator that implements

-- the rules RègleArchiGVA-1 and the recommendation RecomArchiGVA-1 of [18];

-- total failure tests and online tests.

-FCS\RNG.1.2/RGS-IC The TSF shall provide random numbers that meet the rule RègleArchiGVA-2 of [18].
+- the rules $RegleArchiGVA-1$ and the recommendation $RecomArchiGVA-1$ of [18]; - total failure tests and online tests.
+FCS_RNG.1.2/RGS-IC The TSF shall provide random numbers that meet the rule RègleArchiGVA-2 of [18].
+Dependencies: No dependencies.
 Warning: The TSF fulfils some but not all the necessary rules to comply with [18] regarding random numbers generators (RNG).
 The composite product's RNG will comply with [18] only when all the rules of §2.4 "Génération d'aléa cryptographique" of [18] are addressed.
 In particular, a cryptographic post-processing must be implemented by the composite developer.